skwp/dotfiles/README.md

 if you don't like them, or make your own.

 Some of the vim customizations include:
+TODO: these customizations will be extracted into a separate keybinding plugin so as not to interfere with standard keybindings

  * F - instantly Find definition of class (must have exuberant ctags installed)
  * B - show Buffer explorer